Importing and Exporting Reliability Prediction Data

 Reliability Prediction Drone Motherboard

-You can include the Subsystem Name in your Imports to designate where the imported data belongs in your Analysis Tree.
+You can include the Subsystem Name or Subsystem ID in your Imports to designate where the imported data belongs in your Analysis Tree.

 For example, your BOM or part data import can include Parts from multiple Subsystems.
-In this case, include the Subsystem Name field as a column in your import file and enter the Subsystem Name the Part is associated with.
-The Parts will be added to the appropriate Subsystems in your Analysis Tree.
+In this case, include the Subsystem Name or Subsystem ID field as a column in your import file and enter the Subsystem Name or Subsystem ID the Part is associated with.
+The Parts will be added to the appropriate Subsystems in your Analysis Tree based on that information.

 Importing the Analysis Tree